Committees

 Juan Carlos Calderón Guzmán

-Appointed as a member of the Technical Committee in January 2015, he additionally serves on the Investment Committee, the Debt Committee, the Audit Committee, and the Corporate Practices Committee, of which he is the chairman.
+Appointed as a member of the Technical Committee in January 2015, he also serves on the Investment Committee, the Indebtedness Committee, and the Corporate Practices Committee, the latter of which he chairs.

-Mr. Calderón has a vast experience in financial and risk areas within Invercap, Vector, Cemex, Merrill Lynch, and Banamex.
 He is a founding partner of Arvo Capital (formerly Talous Consulting Services).
-Mr. Calderón holds a bachelor's degree in Economics from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), and he holds an MBA from the Massachusetts Institute of Technology (MIT).
+Mr. Calderón holds a degree in economics from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), and an MBA from the Massachusetts Institute of Technology (MIT).

-Additionally, Mr. Calderón Guzmán is a member of the Board of Directors and chairman of the risk committee at Banregio, an independent director of Grupo Punto Alto, Finactiv, and the Monterrey Gynecology and Obstetrics Center.
+In addition, Mr. Calderón Guzmán is a member of the Board of Directors and Chairman of the Risk Committee of Banregio, an independent director of Grupo Punto Alto, Finactiv and Centro de Ginecología y Obstetricia de Monterrey.
+He is 53 years old.

 Emilio Jesús Marcos Charur